Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 When I finally got a satisfactory result, I was able to add some features and come up with a better solution.
 The first thing that was added was a well-functioning classification evaluation.
 A first to measure accuracy, useful to represent the proportion of true positives among all instances predicted to be positive by the model.
 It gives the percentage of cases correctly classified as belonging to that class out of all cases classified as belonging to that class.
 A second measure that includes accuracy, but splits it into the 10 classes to better understand where the errors occur.
 We can even see the recall, or true positive rate, which indicates how well the model is capturing all positive instances of a class.
 In this measure, we also have the f1-score, which is the harmonic mean of precision and recall, and is particularly useful for obtaining a measure between accuracy and recall.
 I also calculated the confusion matrix to understand where the errors are, if there are more false positives or false negatives.
+Finally, I even did a cross-validation to get a more robust evaluation.

+In addition to obviously fitting of the model and the c a prediction variable

 ---
 # References